odellus/tennis/Report.md

   Number_episodes: 10000  # Number of episodes
   Max_timesteps: 3000    # Maximum number of timesteps per episode
   Score_window: 100       # Length of averaging window for agent rewards
-  Starting_random: 1000   # Start the training with Starting_random episodes of random sampling
+  Starting_random: 1000   # Start with this many episodes of random sampling
   Self_play: True      # Use self-play or use two learning agents for the environment.
   Persist_mongodb: False
   Dump_agent: 100 # How frequently to dump the agent to disk (saved to db more frequently)